lucaslucyk/nettime-py/README.md

 ## Project Status
 :warning: **Warning**: This project is currently in development phase.

+This project is in an early stage of development and may contain bugs.
+It is not recommended for use in production environments.

 ## Why use `nettime-py`?
 - :zap: __Fast to code__: Increase the speed to develop integrations features.